-I also experienced obsessive compulsive disorder, and sleeping pills, having therapy, crying many which has been an unwelcome companion a few tears, losing my appetite, and finding it impossible times.
-At its worst, this often-mocked and widely to concentrate or enjoy the things I used to. misunderstood condition left me shaking with anxiety, with horrible thoughts and distressing But I'm lucky in that there have been many good times too.
-My husband often works abroad, so images plaguing my mind.
+I also experienced obsessive compulsive disorder, which has been an unwelcome companion a few times.
+At its worst, this often-mocked and widely misunderstood condition left me shaking with anxiety, with horrible thoughts and distressing images plaguing my mind.

 It also forced me to carry out a range of compulsive 'checking' behaviours.
-Check the iron was turned take some time off work unpaid. off.
+Check the iron was turned off.
 Look over my shoulder to be sure I hadn't knocked someone over in the street.
-Look twice We each packed a huge rucksack and took a or three times at a baby in a pram to be certain one-way flight to Mumbai.
-As well as India, we that it was not choking.
-If I didn't check, I felt that hiked and adventured our way through Nepal, Myanmar, Laos, Thailand, Hong Kong and serious harm would come to someone - and it Australia, returning to the UK five months later would be my fault for failing to prevent it. fresher of face, leaner of waist and lighter of heart.
+Look twice or three times at a baby in a pram to be certain that it was not choking.
+If I didn't check, I felt that serious harm would come to someone - and it would be my fault for failing to prevent it.